ivanbudianto/Hourly-Branch-Salaries/readme.md

 - **New Records**

-  New records are defined as the records which was not exist in the existing database.
-I distinguish this records by the primary key column.
-If the primary key column was None/Null in the existing database, this means that the data are new, and are categorized as new records.
+  New records are defined as the **records which was not exist in the existing database**.
+I distinguish this records by the **primary key column**.
+If the **primary key column was None/Null in the existing database, this means that the data are new**, and are categorized as new records.
 These new records then will be appended into the database.

 - **Updated Records**

-  Differing from new records, updated records refers to same primary key value, but different non-primary key value (i.e. salary of an employee rises).
-This means that the primary key is retained, but is updated using SQL UPDATE logic.
+  Differing from new records, updated records **refers to same primary key value, but different non-primary key value** (i.e. salary of an employee rises).
+This means that the **primary key is retained, but is updated using SQL UPDATE logic.**

 ### 4. Update hourly_branch_salaries

-In this logic, it is the same as step (3).
-But, this step will not be executed if no changes were found in the employees and timesheets table to save and manage resources spent in this logic.
+In this logic, it is the same as step (3). **But, this step will not be executed if no changes were found in the `employees` and `timesheets` table** to save and manage resources spent in this logic.